01builders/celestia-app/binary.md

 ### 2025-01-09

 - Comment out pfm in celestia-app for unblocking progress
-- Migrate modules to 0.52
+- Migrate all modules to 0.52
+- Remove x/paramfilter (should be replaced by the circuit breaker)

 ### 2025-01-09